Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Nucleon densities in the SHF and USDB-SM approaches

 \section{Nucleon densities in the SHF and USDB-SM approaches}

-The valence nucleon density distributions of the two colliding nuclei used in the IBUU model (see Eq.(\ref{buupotential})) are isotropic.
+The density distributions of the two colliding nuclei used in the IBUU model (see Eq.(\ref{buupotential})) are isotropic.
 Consequently, only radial densities are needed to be calculated from the SHF and USDB-SM approaches.
-All nucleons are active in the SHF model.
-Therefore, approximations are needed to evaluate a function equivalent to the USDB-SM valence nucleon density distribution in a mean-field approach.
+Only valence nucleons are active in the USDB-SM approach.
+Therefore, approximations are needed to evaluate a function equivalent to the SHF nucleon density distribution.
 For this, one firstly calculates the total density of $^{\rm A}\rm S (A=32, 34, 36)$, $^{\rm A}\rm Cl (A=35, 37)$ and $ ^{16}\rm O$ with SHF.
-Valence nucleon distributions in a SHF approach are then defined by subtracting of the density distribution of $ ^{16}\rm O$ from the total density distribution of the considered nucleus:
+Nucleon distributions in a SM approach are then defined by adding on the density distribution of $ ^{16}\rm O$ from the valence nucleon density distribution of the considered nucleus:

 where X=(S,Cl) and (v.n.) signifies valence nucleons.